Cevat Şakir Kabaağaçlı: Career

 After 1926, Cevat Şakir, known as Halikarnas Balıkçısı, gained renown for his sea stories.
 He drew inspiration from maritime events occurring along the coasts and in the open waters of the Aegean and Mediterranean regions.
 He vividly portrayed the free and rebellious sea he lived by, describing the lives of fishermen, divers, sponge hunters, and ships with a narrative enriched by a rich lexicon and mythology, conveying an endless admiration for the sea through a poetic, though occasionally uneven, but compelling storytelling style.

 His writings and thoughts significantly influenced prominent intellectuals of his time, such as Azra Erhat, marking him as a key figure in the Turkish humanism movement, known as Mavi Anadoluculuk.
 His profound engagement with ancient cultures significantly promoted the appreciation of Latin and Greek history and language in Turkey.
 Cevat Şakir also translated around a hundred books from various languages and saw numerous reprints of his own works.
 In recognition of his cultural contributions, the Ministry of Culture awarded him the State Culture Award in 1971.

 During his time in Bodrum, he and his friends pioneered the concept and practice of the Blue Cruise, an approach to sailing that emphasized simplicity and detachment from modern distractions.
 He is credited with bringing the fishing and sponge-diving town to the attention of the Turkish intelligentsia and business circles and then to the reading public, thereby starting its journey to become a major international tourist attraction.
 He is credited with inventing the Blue Cruise that has become a feature of Southern Aegean and Mediterranean tourism.
 Essential items for these voyages included cheese, water, İstanköy rusks, tobacco and rakı, eschewing newspapers and radios to escape from the world and find peace of mind.
 These voyages, starkly contrasting with the luxurious blue cruises of today, profoundly influenced his literary output.
 One of his poems about Bodrum, displayed on a sign in the city, captures the essence of its enchanting effect: "When you reach the hill, you will see Bodrum.
 Don't think you'll leave as you came.
 Others before you thought the same, as they departed they left their soul behind in Bodrum."

 In 1950, he took a minor role in a film, adopting the screen name Cevat Şakir Kabaağaç.
 Known for his erudition and colorful personality, Şakir significantly influenced the development of intellectual ideas in Turkey throughout the 20th century.
 An early advocate for the environment, many of the trees he planted continue to thrive in Bodrum to this day.

 A comprehensive bibliography of his works can be found in the October 1974 issue of Yeni Yayınlar magazine.

-Cevat Şakir's legacy is carried on by his daughter İsmet Kabaağaçlı Noonan (1930-2020) and his sons, Dr. Sina Kabaağaç (1924-1997) and Suat Kabaağaçlı (1934-2009).

-Tributes
+Recognition

-On April 17, 2015, Google celebrated his birthday with a Google Doodle.
+On 17 April 2015, Google celebrated his birthday with a Google Doodle.

 The story of the Fisherman of Halicarnassus is featured in his niece Shirin Devrim's 1994 book, A Turkish Tapestry: The Shakirs of Istanbul.